spalaciob/py-dbclasd/README.md

 $ python dbclasd.py -i Aggregation2d.txt

 This should load the data and perform the clustering on it.
-At the end, a plot of all classes is displayed.
-Make sure matplotlib is properly configured as the plot is not being saved to disk.
+At the end, a plot of all classes is saved to the current directory.
+Make sure matplotlib is properly configured and you have enough permissions to save in '.'

 References: